-Information on stock status for the four units of certification can be found in Section 5 above and trend summary graphs are located in Appendix A and B. Data from the indicator stream assessment programs in all certification units indicate that the escapement and exploitation rate estimation methodologies are scientifically defensible for the majority of target chum stocks.
+The most recent, peer reviewed information on stock status for the four units of certification can be found in Section 5 above and trend summary graphs are located in Appendix A and B. Data from the indicator stream assessment programs in all certification units indicate that the escapement and exploitation rate estimation methodologies are scientifically defensible for the majority of target chum stocks.